Never Too Late to Love You

-"Never Too Late to Love You" is a song by English band Kissing the Pink, released as both a 7" and 12" single from their third studio album, Certain Things Are Likely (1986).
-Produced by Peter Walsh, "Never Too Late to Love You" was released as the second single from the album, peaking at No. 87 on the UK Singles Chart, and No. 32 on Billboard's Dance Club Songs chart.
+"Never Too Late to Love You" is a song by the English pop band Kissing the Pink, released as both a 7" and 12" single from their third studio album, Certain Things Are Likely (1986).
+Produced by Peter Walsh, "Never Too Late to Love You" was released as the second single from the album, peaking at No. 87 on the UK singles chart, and No. 32 on Billboard's Dance Club Songs chart in February 1987.
 The single features the non-album track, "Michael", a song about a sailor, as its B-side.

 It was their last single to chart in the UK.